Biden says debt deal ‘very close’ even as two sides far apart on work requirements

 Lawmakers are all but certain to claw back some $30 billion in unspent COVID-19 funds now that the pandemic emergency has officially been lifted.

-McCarthy has promised lawmakers he will abide by the rule to post any bill for 72 hours before voting.
-The Democratic-held Senate has vowed to move quickly to send the package to Biden’s desk.

-Associated Press writers Mary Clare Jalonick, Stephen Groves, Farnoush Amiri, Seung Min Kim and Kevin Freking and videojournalist Rick Gentilo contributed to this report.
+Associated Press writers Kevin Freking, Farnoush Amiri, Seung Min Kim and videojournalist Rick Gentilo contributed to this report.